 Students, college faculty, public school teachers, church groups, community groups, and interested individuals are welcome to visit and learn of the resources that the Center has to offer on the Africana experience.

 Dr. Hagan's dedication inspired many to pursue a higher education that would include an Afrocentric awareness and a commitment to perform meaningful community service.
-He was an advocate for student empowerment.
-He was also a positive role model who was often called by student leaders for counsel on matters pertaining to campus life, community events and international affairs.
+He was an advocate for student empowerment and a positive role model who was often called by student leaders for counsel on matters pertaining to campus life, community events and international affairs.
 His numerous organizational affiliations and commitment to academic excellence magnifies the zealousness he frequently displayed when accepting and completing responsibilities entrusted to his care.

 “Lee Hagan was a principled man.
 His dedication to bettering the conditions of his people tolerated no compromise or distinction.”